 - 10 years beginning from the patient’s last visit

 - 21 years from the birthdate of pediatric patients

 Dentists must inform patients about the benefits and drawbacks of the treatment.
 In the event that the patient refuses treatment, discuss the benefits and drawbacks of doing so.
-If there are any other treatment alternatives, talk about them.
+Also, if there are any other treatment alternatives, talk about them.
 Obtain a written notification of the patient’s refusal.
-If the non-treatment decision fails, a documented informed refusal prevents malpractice lawsuits.
+In addition, if the non-treatment decision fails, a documented informed refusal prevents malpractice lawsuits.

 - Proper hand hygiene

 Knowledge of Current Dental Practices